gyounit/iOS-SEA-1/README.md

 # iOS Development in Swift (Seattle)

 ## Announcements
-Welcome back!
-Please make sure you have the first assignment completed.
-We'll go over how to submit homework first thing in Lecture 3.
+Please have Xcode open at the beginning of class.
+Today we'll be playing more with Playgrounds.
+We'll have Q&A at the end of class for any homework questions.
 <br/><br/>
 Curious about how Git works? <a href="https://www.youtube.com/watch?v=xKVlZ3wFVKA&list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD">Here</a> is a YouTube list that can help.